Looking for a gluten free meal the whole family will enjoy? Then this Vegetarian Enchilada Casserole is for you!

 - Once the vegetables have reached your desired texture, add the taco seasoning and black beans and cook for another 1-2 minutes.

 - Meanwhile, cover the bottom of a baking dish or cast iron skillet with a layer of enchilada sauce.
 Top with a layer of the corn tortillas tearing and placing pieces to fit until the entire surface is covered.
 Cover the tortillas with another thin layer of sauce.
 Add ½ the vegetable bean mixture and spread out over the tortillas.
-Top with ½ of the cheese.
 Repeat the tortilla, sauce, and vegetable layering process 1-2 more times depending on the size of your baking dish.

 - Place the layered casserole in the pre-heated oven and cook for 20 minutes.
 Remove from the oven and let cool for 5-10 minutes.